genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## Vertical and horizontal scaling

-If you are adding nodes for horizontal scaling simply add the details of the extra nodes to the hosts section in **genesis-system-definition.kts**.
+If you are adding nodes for horizontal scaling, simply add the details of the extra nodes to the hosts section in **genesis-system-definition.kts**.

     hosts {
     host(name = "NodeA")